elshanha/Movies/README.md

-The Movies app that built in Kotkin using Jetpack Compose.
+The Movies app that built in Kotlin using Jetpack Compose.